DSUGHyd/dsughyd-meetups/README.md

 # dsughyd-meetups
-Repository where all DSUG Hyd meetup, code samples and ppts stay.
+Repository where all DSUG Hyd meetup related Code Samples and PPTs stay.